isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2015-01-19-Second-Reading-Speech-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-SC-on-the-Pawnbrokers-Bill-2015.md

 ---
-layout: post
-title: Second Reading Speech by Senior Minister of State for Law, Indranee Rajah SC, on the Pawnbrokers Bill 2015
+title: 'Second Reading Speech by Senior Minister of State for Law, Indranee Rajah SC, on the Pawnbrokers Bill 2015'
-date:   2015-01-19
+date: 2015-01-19T00:00:00.000Z
 permalink: /news/parliamentary-speeches/2R-speech-SMS-pawnbrokers-bill-2015

 ---

 19 Jan 2015 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)